-There is a character called Amelia who finds out that the baby boy she is carrying has ancephaly (no brain).
+There is a character called Amelia who finds out that the baby boy she is carrying has anencephaly (missing a large portion of the brain).
 Obviously he won’t be able to live once he’s born.
 It’s heartbreaking to know that situations like this do happen.
 I guess I should know…it happened to me.

 There was a scene that really resounded with me, and I think it would with anybody who has ever lost a baby.
 Her friend has recently adopted a newborn baby.
 Here is the quote:

 “Stop, just don’t look at me with your pity and guilt.
 I can’t take it anymore.
 Every time I look at you I see that perfect, healthy baby attached to your hip and he smiles, and you smile, and all of that joy makes me want to scream and claw your eyes out and rip that child from your hands.
 I am so angry at you.
 I’m jealous of you.
 Of this life, this dream of a life you have.
 I wish I could be happy for you but I can’t.
 I can’t because I hate you.
 I hate you and I don’t have room for that on top of all the bitterness and pain that is burying me every day.
 I have no more room.
 I don’t know if I’m going to make it through this.
 But I know I can’t do it with you around.”

 Firstly, it is true that people look at you with pity and guilt when you’ve lost a baby.
 They can’t help it, especially if they’ve never gone through it.
 They don’t know what to say.
 They feel bad for you, but secretly they’re glad it wasn’t them.
 I know this, because I was once that person.
 I never in a million years dreamed this could happen to me.
 But it did.
 And I don’t want the pity.